alrod97/Deep-Learning/bayes-classifier/README.md

 - Classifies images into K classes using Gaussian distributions
 - Achieves >96% test accuracy on car and vehicle classification tasks

+📚 **Complete handwritten notes** detailing the mathematical derivations and implementation decisions are included in the repository.

 ## 📐 Theory

+📚 **[Full Handwritten Notes Available (PDF)](./Bayes-Classification-Notes.pdf)** - Detailed mathematical derivations and implementation notes

 ### Bayes Classification